phyvera/ToFE_DZD/README.md

 7_Duration_WaitingTime_DZD.R :
 Evaluates the duration of DZD events and the waiting time between two consecutive DZD occurrences.

+8_Plot_ToFE_map.py : used to generate the Time of First Emergence (ToFE) spatial maps presented in the manuscript.
+All other spatial maps shown in the study are based on the same plotting modules and structure used in this script.
+It serves as a representative example of the visualization approach applied throughout the analysis.

 Note:
 For any questions and support if needed, the user is invited to contct christian.franzke@pusan.ac.kr or rphynodocilevecchia@pusan.ac.kr.